 1st Plattformindependent

 2nd National requirements – rules of the operation must been respected

-ERA: is not commiting with that principle as in the Baseline 3 there will all designer choices and national rules from the CR´s of the Baseline 2 are respected and implemented.
+ERA: ERA has stated that Baseline 3 has included all previous change requests into the SRS itself, so there will be no designer choices and national rules, which will have an effect on Baseline 3 OBU design.

-Lloyds Register: Rewrite the requirements using secondary source (f.e. operational requirements, Track layout analysis) for lifting errors and ambiguities.
+Lloyds Register: “Rewrite the requirements using secondary source (f.e. operational requirements, Track layout analysis) for lifting errors and ambiguities.”

 SNCF: If the requirements are clear and no ambiguities we should leave them as they are.